TomasKamusaki/Work-with-Splunk/README.md

 Plan for Day 3 is: configure the alerts (want to recive them on my email or phone)also learn how to work with Splunk Dashboard.
 Improving work speed and understanding of functionality of Splunk.
+Mange alle documentation (comands,analyze,results etc)